StrangerealIntel/CyberThreatIntel/North Korea/APT/Lazarus/23-10-19/analysis.md

 $global:nup=0
 $global:nwct=0
 ```
-<h6> The backdoor execute a while loop until that the order to destroy the session push to the value of the variable "breakvalue" at 0.</h6>
+<h6>The backdoor executes a while loop until that the order to destroy the session push to the value of the variable "breakvalue" at 0.</h6>

 ``` powershell
 function main()